 Key Points

-• Prescriptions for benzodiazepines for VA PTSD patients have decreased from 30% in fiscal year (FY) 2012 to 9.1% in FY20 (Quarter 3; 1).
+• Prescriptions for benzodiazepines for Veterans Health Administration (VHA) PTSD patients have decreased from 30% in fiscal year 2012 (FY12) to 7.0% in FY22 (Quarter 4; 2).

-• The success seen in this reduction of use is primarily due to efforts of two initiatives, the Psychotropic Drug Safety Initiative (PDSI) and the National Academic Detailing Program.
+• The success seen in this reduction of use is primarily due to efforts of two VHA initiatives, the Psychotropic Drug Safety Initiative (PDSI) and the National Academic Detailing Program.

 Evidence on the Use of Benzodiazepines for PTSD